Structures and Lagrangian statistics of the Taylor-Green Dynamo: Long time scaling regime

 In order to better understand the long time correlations and the non-Gaussianity of the magnetic field increments we study Lagrangian structure functions (LSF) of the form

 during the saturated phase.
-In turbulent flows structure functions are usually measured to identify and to analyze the scales of the inertial range (for $u_i$ instead of $B_i$) in which they behave as a power law $S^L_p(\tau)\sim \tau^{\zeta^L}_p$.
+Here again, $B_\perp$ denotes a magnetic field component from the perpendicular plane ($B_x$ or $B_y$).
+In turbulent flows structure functions are usually measured to identify and to analyze the scales of the inertial range (for $u_i$ instead of $B_i$) in which they behave as a power law $S_p(\tau)\sim \tau^{\zeta}_p$.
 The corresponding scaling exponents $\zeta_p$ provide a handle on the phenomenon of intermittency which characterizes the occurrence of extreme events in the dynamical evolution of the system~\cite{frisch:1995}.

-A scaling range and corresponding scaling exponents can reliably be measured via the local slope of the structure functions that is their logarithmic derivative $d\log S^L_p / d\log \tau$.
-This quantity for the second order LSF $S^L_2$ is shown in Fig~\ref{fig:LSF} (left) for all runs.
-In hydrodynamic turbulence, even for very large Reynolds numbers, the range of scales where a power law is observed and where thus the local slope is constant is very narrow~\cite{falkovich-pumir-etal-2012}.
+A scaling range and corresponding scaling exponents can reliably be measured via the local slope of the structure functions that is their logarithmic derivative $d\log S_p / d\log \tau$.
+This quantity for the second order LSF $S^B_2$ is shown in Fig~\ref{fig:LSF} for all runs.
+In hydrodynamic turbulence, even for very large Reynolds numbers, the range of scales where a power law is observed and where thus the local slope is constant is very narrow if visible at all~\cite{falkovich-pumir-etal-2012}.
 We therefore do not expect to observe a power-law behavior on time-scales shorter than $1\,T_L$.
-Surprisingly, at larger times scales we observe a clear plateau extending from approximately $1\,T_L$ to $10\,T_L$.
-A direct measurement of the exponent gives $\zeta_2=0.42$.
-Note that this value varies only little for different Reynolds and Prandtl numbers.
-We note that we do not find a clear scaling range for the velocity field (not shown).
-As expected, for the frozen-force simulation where correlations do not persist beyond $1\,T_L$, no scaling is observed (see Fig.~\ref{fig:LSF} (left)).
+Surprisingly, for larger times scales we observe a clear plateau for the Taylor-Green runs.
+Its width is similar (from approximately $1\,T_L$ to $10\,T_L$) for all runs but run tg4 (forced at $k_0=2$) indicating a relationship with the forcing.
+The corresponding scaling exponent does not seem to depend on the Reynolds number of the flow while it changes depending on the magnetic Prandtl number: It decreases with increasing $Pm$.
+As expected, for the frozen-force simulation (ff) where correlations do not persist beyond $1\,T_L$ no scaling region is observed.

-In order to study the intermittency of the increments, the local-slopes of the higher order LSF are shown in Fig.~\ref{fig:LSF} (right).
-The exponents $\zeta_p$ can reliably be measured up to the order $p=8$ and are displayed in the inset of Fig.~\ref{fig:LSF} (right).
-The exponents for other Reynolds or Prandtl numbers agree within the error bars.
-The non-linear dependence of $\zeta_p$ on the order $p$ reveals a strong intermittency of the very large time scales.
+Higher order statistics reveal that the magnetic fluctuations in this scaling region are intermittent.
+The scaling exponents $\zeta^B_p$ of the structure functions $S^B_p$ up to order six are shown in the inset of Fig.~\ref{fig:LSF} for three different Prandtl numbers.
+They reveal that the long time magnetic fluctuation are intermittent as all curves are bent.
+Concerning their magnetic Prandtl number dependence one finds that the values of the exponents grow with decreasing $Pm$ but we note that the curves of the relative scaling exponents $\zeta_p/\zeta_2$ fall on top of each other within the error bars (not shown).